adobe/coral-spectrum/coralui-guide/manual/contribution.md

 ### Work on branches

 It is required that you work on a feature branch, even in your own fork.
-The feature branch naming convention is `issue/CUI-x`.
+The feature branch naming convention is `issue/CORAL-x`.
 CUI-x corresponds to the JIRA ticket.

 ### Coding Conventions

-This gives guide to general coding conventions for CoralUI.
+This gives guide to general coding conventions for Coral Spectrum.
 These are generally enforced at the time of code review.

 #### General Principles